WENS (TV): Tower collapse and time-share with WQED

 On the morning of March 11, 1955, a wind storm blowing through Pittsburgh toppled WENS's tower, rendering it and the equipment on it a total loss.
 The station faced the potential of months out of service, and once again Pittsburgh had only one operating commercial television station.

 After the launch of WENS, another Pittsburgh television station had signed on, this one on the VHF band: WQED (channel 13), an educational station.
 WQED and KDKA-TV, from whose tower channel 13 broadcast, offered the use of their facility to broadcast WENS's programming, and plans immediately were devised to allow WENS programs to be telecast through WQED starting the day after the tower collapse, with station and telephone company engineers working feverishly to make it possible.
-The Federal Communications Commission approved an unprecedented agreement to allow WENS and WQED to temporarily share the reserved channel 13 through April 1; the lone dissenter was Frieda B. Hennock, who had led the creation of reserved channels for educational television.
+The Federal Communications Commission (FCC) approved an unprecedented agreement to allow WENS and WQED to temporarily share the reserved channel 13 through April 1; the lone dissenter was Frieda B. Hennock, who had led the creation of reserved channels for educational television.

 The combined service aired mostly WQED's programming on weekdays and WENS network shows on weeknights; as WQED did not broadcast on weekends, only WENS shows would be presented then, including Toast of the Town.
 It was a combination that gave WENS its first exposure to viewers whose sets could not receive UHF and WQED star power and viewership not typically available to educational television stations.
 One of WQED's programs—Campus On Call, a phone-in program suddenly placed between ABC and CBS programs from WENS—found its switchboard "clobbered" thanks to viewers who saw the show in between Disneyland and I've Got a Secret.
 Meanwhile, WENS began to work to restore channel 16 to service, using a temporary 150 ft tower.